A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

+To better illustrate the fast transient discussed above, we construct time-distance diagrams of the emission measure over the duration of the jet and along the black line marked in \figref{fig:ar_zem_later}. \figref{fig:ar_zem_td} shows the T-D diagrams in four temperature bins.
+The jet-related features are first seen in the high temperature bins, and in particular, the jet induces a spatially extended impact in the bin of $\log T{=}[7.0,7.3)$.
+The large slope of the trace also indicates the high propagation speed (either apparent or actual) of the impact.
+In the bins of lower temperatures, we can see the trajectory of plasma rising and falling.

-Jets triggered by flux emergence have been extensively studied by numerical simulations in the past decades\citep[e.g.,][and references therein]{Yokoyama+Shibata:1995,Archontis+al:2005,Moreno-Insertis+Galsgaard:2013,Fang+al:2014,Iijima+Yokoyama:2017}.
-The jet seen in our simulation occurs in an unprecedentedly complex environment as compared with previous simulations.
-It is interesting to study how the configuration of ambient magnetic field affects the generation and propagation of the jet, as suggested by \citet{Pariat+al:2015}.
+Jets triggered by flux emergence have been extensively studied by numerical simulations in recent decades\citep[e.g.,][and references therein]{Yokoyama+Shibata:1995,Archontis+al:2005,Moreno-Insertis+Galsgaard:2013,Fang+al:2014,Iijima+Yokoyama:2017}.
+The jet seen in our simulation occurs in an unprecedentedly complex environment compared with previous simulations.
+It is interesting to study how the configuration of the ambient magnetic field affects the generation and propagation of the jet, as suggested by \citet{Pariat+al:2015}.